Invesco: History

-In September 2017, Invesco agreed to buy Guggenheim Investment's exchange-traded fund business for $1.2 Billion in cash.
+In September 2017, Invesco agreed to buy Guggenheim Investment's exchange-traded fund business for $1.2 billion in cash.

 On October 18, 2018, Invesco purchased OppenheimerFunds from MassMutual for about $5.7 billion in stock.

-In March 2020 amid a major stock market crash triggered by the COVID-19 pandemic, Invesco Mortgage Capital Inc., a branch handling Real Estate Investment Trusts, announced they were unable to cover margin calls due to dramatic devaluations and investors selling shares.
-The company also announced they would delay dividend payments.
+In March 2020, amid a major stock market crash triggered by the COVID-19 pandemic, Invesco Mortgage Capital Inc., a branch handling real estate investment trusts, announced they were unable to cover margin calls due to dramatic devaluations and investors selling shares.

+In February 2025, a group of 17 U.S. state attorneys general criticized Invesco for making improper or inadequate disclosures about investments in China.